-Dexpanthenol is indicated for intramuscular or intravenous use for those following abdominal surgery to minimize the possibility of paralytic ileus.
-It is also indicated topically to treat or prevent dry, rough, scaly, itchy skin, and minor skin irritations.
+Dexpanthenol is indicated for intramuscular or intravenous use for those following abdominal surgery, in order to minimize the possibility of paralytic ileus.
+It is also indicated for topical use to treat or prevent dry, rough, scaly, itchy skin, and minor skin irritations.

-These are not all of the possible side effects, therefore, if you have any questions, call your health care provider for more information.
+These are not all of the possible side effects of dexpanthenol; therefore, if you have any questions, please contact your health care provider for more information.
 Do not start, stop, or change the dose of any drug without approval from your physician.

 - – Prevention of postoperative adynamic ileus: 250 mg (1 mL) or 500 mg (2 mL) intramuscularly.
 Repeat in 2 hours and then every 6 hours.

 - – Treatment of adynamic ileus: 500 mg (2 mL) intramuscularly.
 Repeat in 2 hours and then every 6 hours as needed until all danger of adynamic ileus has passed.

 - – Intravenous administration: Dexpanthenol Injection 2 mL (500 mg) may be mixed with bulk I.V. solutions such as glucose or Lactated Ringer’s and slowly infused intravenously.